YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 <br>

-Figure 1 above shows the Home and important statistics of the data.
+Figure 1 above shows the Home Page and important statistics of the data.
 In the baseline assessment, 25% of schools in Gauteng were assessed, and 8% of
 Grade 8 students participated in the baseline assessment.
 This can be further broken down into raw figures, as shown in the figure above.
 The chart on the right-hand side shows the distribution of participants across the country.

 <br>